silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

  1. Edit your project's `.gitignore` file and remove the `themes/` line.
  2. Remove the `/themes/starter/.git` directory and the `/themes/starter/.gitignore` file.
  3. Rename the "starter" folder to your projects name (it should be all lower case and preferably one word).
-    * If you're also using the [Wātea theme](https://github.com/silverstripe/cwp-watea-theme) may also wish to change the theme name from "watea" to something else as well.
+    * If you're also using the [Wātea theme](https://github.com/silverstripe/cwp-watea-theme) you may also wish to change the theme name from "watea" to something else as well.
 If you do this, ensure you update your `theme.yml`.
  4. Add the `.gitignore` file and the `themes` folder to your git project, commit it and push it back to the upstream repository.
  5. Remove the "cwp/starter-theme" line from the `"require"` list in `composer.json`.
-This will prevent Composer from re-adding the *starter* theme to your project.
+This will prevent Composer from re-installing the *starter* theme in your project.
  6. Edit `app/_config/theme.yml` and add your theme name to the list in `SilverStripe\View\SSViewer.themes`.
     If you're using the public webroot feature (enabled by default from CWP 2.0 onwards) ensure you add your custom theme _after_ `'$public'`.